 All accidents requiring medical attention require an accident form to be completed so that accidents can be monitored and action taken if required to remove cause to avoid a further incident occurring.
-A copy of the form will be electronically sent to the Deputy Bursar where they will keep a record.
+A copy of the form will be electronically shared with the Director of Operations where they will keep a record.